 About GIS Day at IU

-On November 14, 2012, Indiana University will celebrate GIS Day in the lobby of the Herman B Wells Library in Bloomington, with a host of informational booths and activities to show off the exciting work that Indiana researchers and staff, businesses, non-profits, and government agencies are doing with Geographic Information Systems.
-Following the main event John Steinmetz, the Indiana State Geologist and Director of the Indiana Geological Suvery, will present a 4pm keynote address entitled LiDAR for Smarties: All you need to know so you won’t have to ask.
+On November 10, 2016, Indiana University will celebrate GIS Day in the lobby of the Herman B Wells Library in Bloomington, with a host of informational booths and activities to show off the exciting work that Indiana researchers and staff, businesses, non-profits, and government agencies are doing with Geographic Information Systems.
+Worshops will be held throughout the day ranging from Carto 101 to "story map" creation.
+An Open Street Map map-a-thon will be held from 9:00 AM-noon.
+A keynote address will be TBD.

 At IU’s local event, GIS professionals and educators will talk with attendees about the GIS job market, training and certification opportunities, and the many ways that GIS technologies are shaping the way we live, learn and do business.
 GIS professionals will showcase topics including deforestation and reforestation studies, environmental and library science applications, and mapping services for the City of Bloomington and Monroe County.
-Representatives from the Indiana Geological Survey and the Indiana Geographic Information Council will demonstrate the IndianaMap and provide information regarding Indiana's new LiDAR and orthophotography projects.
+Representatives from the Indiana Geological Survey and the Indiana Geographic Information Council will demonstrate the IndianaMap and provide information regarding Indiana's LiDAR, orthophotography, and other GIS projects.